jonnonz1/nz-statute-book/acts/public/2004/criminal-records-clean-slate-act-2004.md

   - **non-custodial sentence** includes, but is not limited to, a community-based sentence, a sentence of home detention, a sentence of a fine or reparation, a suspended sentence of imprisonment, and a specified order
   - **prison officer** means a person who is an officer as defined in section 3(1) of the Corrections Act 2004
   - **probation officer** has the same meaning as in section 4(1) of the Sentencing Act 2002
-  - **registrar** means a registrar of a District Court; and includes a deputy registrar of a District Court
+  - **registrar** means a registrar of the District Court; and includes a deputy registrar of the District Court
   - **rehabilitation period** , in relation to an individual, means any period of not less than 7 consecutive years after the date on which the individual was last sentenced, or a specified order was last made, in which the individual has not been convicted of an offence
   - **security officer** has the same meaning as in section 3(1) of the Corrections Act 2004
   - **sentence** means a sentence imposed by a court in New Zealand for a conviction for an offence